Causal Effect Identification from Multiple Incomplete Data Sources: A General Search-based Approach: A search based approach for causal effect identification

-\begin{theorem}[Soundness] \emph{\dosearch{}} always terminates: if it returns an expression for the target $Q$, it is correct, if it returns NA then $Q$ is not identifiable with respect to the rules of do-calculus and standard probability manipulations (in Table~\ref{tab:rules}). \end{theorem} \begin{proof} Each new distribution is derived by using only well-defined manipulations as outlined by Table~\ref{tab:validsets} and by ensuring that the required separation criteria hold in $G$ when rules of do-calculus are concerned.
+We are ready to establish some key theoretical properties of \dosearch{}.
+The first theorem considers the correctness of the search. \begin{theorem}[Soundness] \emph{\dosearch{}} always terminates: if it returns an expression for the target $Q$, it is correct, if it returns NA then $Q$ is not identifiable with respect to the rules of do-calculus and standard probability manipulations (in Table~\ref{tab:rules}). \end{theorem} \begin{proof} Each new distribution is derived by using only well-defined manipulations as outlined by Table~\ref{tab:validsets} and by ensuring that the required separation criteria hold in $G$ when rules of do-calculus are concerned.
 It follows that if the search terminates and returns a formula for the target distribution, it was reached from the set input distributions through a sequence of valid manipulations.
 If \dosearch{} terminates as a result of Theorem~\ref{thm:nonidsimple}, we are done.
 Suppose now that Theorem~\ref{thm:nonidsimple} does not apply.
 By definition, \dosearch{} enumerates every rule of Table~\ref{tab:rules} for every well-defined subset of Table~\ref{tab:validsets}.
 By Lemma~\ref{lem:termination}, no distributions are left out by applying the termination criteria of Table~\ref{tab:validsets}.
-We know that if rules $1\pm$ of Table~\ref{tab:validsets} are omitted, the distributions generated by these rules can be obtained by a combination of rules $2\pm$ and $3\pm$.
+We know that if Rules~$1\pm$ of Table~\ref{tab:validsets} are omitted, the distributions generated by these rules can be obtained by a combination of Rules~$2\pm$ and $3\pm$.
 Furthermore, the order in which the distributions are expanded does not matter, as every possible manipulation is carried out nonetheless.
-The search will eventually terminate, since distributions that have already been derived are not added again to the set of unexpanded distributions and there are only finitely many ways to apply the rules of Table~\ref{tab:rules}. \end{proof}
+The search will eventually terminate, since distributions that have already been derived are not added again to the set of unexpanded distributions and there are only finitely many ways to apply the rules of Table~\ref{tab:rules}. \end{proof} The following theorem provides a completeness result in connection to existing identifiability results.
+Since do-calculus has been shown to be complete with respect to (conditional) causal effect identifiability, $z$-identifiability, $g$-identifiability and transportability, it follows that \dosearch{} is complete for these problems as well. \begin{theorem}[Completeness] If \emph{\dosearch{}} returns NA in the settings in Rows~1--4 and 6 in Table~\ref{tab:stateofart}, then the query is non-identifiable. \end{theorem} \begin{proof} Do-calculus has been shown to be complete in these settings.
+The rules of probability calculus encode what is used in the algorithms as can be seen for example from the proofs of Theorem~7 and Lemmas~4--8 of \citet{Shpitser}. \end{proof} It is not known whether the rules implemented in \dosearch{} are sufficient for other more general identifiability problems since it is conceivable that some additional rules might exist that would be required to achieve completeness.
+One such generalization is the inclusion of missing data in the causal model, which we present in Section~\ref{sect:missingness}.
+However, if one were to show that do-calculus (or any other set of rules included in \dosearch{}) is complete for some special case of the generalized identifiability problem, then \dosearch{} would be complete for this problem as well.
+In the following sections we will use the term ``identifiable by \dosearch{}'' to refer to causal queries that can be identified by \dosearch{}.